GTMStack

 Brand Voice at Its Most Distinctive

 Every brand voice guide tries to capture what makes a company’s communication distinctive.
-AI can follow general tone guidelines (“professional but approachable,” “technical but not jargon-heavy”), but it cannot replicate the specific rhythms, word choices, and personality that make a brand voice recognizable.
+AI can follow general tone guidelines (“professional but approachable,” “technical but not jargon-heavy”), but it can’t replicate the specific rhythms, word choices, and personality that make a brand voice recognizable.

 This matters most for content that represents the brand at its most personal: founder updates, company culture pieces, customer communications during crises, and any content that needs to feel like it came from a specific human, not a content factory.